What is Intern Housing?

 How do I purchase a CATS Transit Light Rail pass?

-Interns will be able a CATS Transit Light Rail pass after receiving a UNC Charlotte ID number and email login.
+Interns can purchase a CATS Transit Light Rail pass after receiving a UNC Charlotte ID number and email login.
 You will be able to do this in April on the PaTS website here.
 Passes will not sell out.
-The cost of the pass is $50 for the summer.

 What if my internship is paying for my CATS Transit Light Rail pass?